sudo-project/sudo/INSTALL.md

         systemd.
 If this option is not specified, configure will use the /usr/lib/tmpfiles.d directory if the file /usr/lib/tmpfiles.d/systemd.conf exists.

+    --disable-year2038
+	Disable support for dates after January 2038.
+By default, configure will enable support for 64-bit time_t values if supported by the operating system.

     --enable-zlib[=location]
         Enable the use of the zlib compress library when storing